yugoo2004/wordpecker-app/README.md

 A personalized language-learning app that brings the magic of Duolingo-style lessons to your own curated vocabulary lists and contexts.

+### Recent Updates
+_Last Updated: January 21, 2025_

+Thank you all for the amazing support!
+We've gathered a list of prioritized features that we'll be implementing in the next few days:

+#### Currently In Development (Next Few Days)

+- 🚀 A more user-friendly approach to running the app
+- ✨ LiteLLM integration for multiple LLM support
+- 🛠️ Local database setup
+- 🌍 Customizable language preferences (e.g., learning German through Turkish)
+- 🌐 Live demo version
+- 🔒 JSON validation for LLM responses
+- ⚙️ Customizable exercise types

 ![WordPecker App](./docs/assets/createlist-addword.gif)

+### Contributing
+We're actively working on structuring the repository to make it easier for everyone to contribute.
+Help and contributions are greatly appreciated!

 ## The Idea